bryanbraun/anchorjs/README.md

 npm install anchor-js
 ```

-...and then include it into your project:
+…and then include it into your project:

 ```js
 import AnchorJS from 'anchor-js';